 10. Bernard Ebbers

 WorldCom became famous under Ebbers’ leadership for its aggressive acquisitions campaign.
-WorldCom gorged on smaller telecom companies until it finally ran up against one it couldn’t absorb, Sprint, which it still tried to purchase for $129 billion in 1999.
-Regulators shot down the deal over antitrust concerns.
+WorldCom gorged on smaller telecom companies until it finally ran up against one it couldn’t absorb, Sprint, which it tried to purchase for $129 billion in 1999.
+Regulators shut down the deal over antitrust concerns.
 The following year, as the tech bubble began to collapse and much of the telecom industry went with it, WorldCom started to deflate.
 WorldCom itself was discovered to be artificially inflating revenues and falsely claiming normal expenses as capital expenditures, while Ebbers used company loans to protect himself from margin calls on his own leveraged equity positions.
 All told, WorldCom had artificially inflated assets to the tune of $11 billion.